biocore/pysyndna/README.md

 git clone https://github.com/biocore/pysyndna.git
 ```

-Change directory into the new `pysndna` folder and create a
+Change directory into the new `pysyndna` folder and create a
 Python3 Conda environment in which to run the software:

 ```